-Acquisition of Effective Solutions Ltd. In November 2018, Michpal acquired an 80% share interest in Effective Solutions Ltd, an Israeli-based service provider of consulting services in the fields of operational cost savings and procurement, as well as salary control and monitoring.
+Acquisition of Effective Solutions Ltd. In November 2018, Michpal acquired an 80% share interest in Effective Solutions Ltd, an Israeli-based service provider of consulting in the fields of operational cost savings and procurement, as well as salary control and monitoring.
 The aggregate purchase price for the 80% interest was NIS 24 million (approximately \$6.5 million) in cash.
-In addition, Michpal and the seller hold mutual call and put options, respectively, for the remaining 20% interest in Effective Solutions.
-For further information, please see Note 4(iii)(e) to our consolidated financial statements included in Item 18 of this annual report.
+In addition, Michpal and the seller hold mutual call and put options, respectively, for the remaining 20% interest in Effective Solutions estimated at NIS 3.0 million (approximately \$0.8 million) as of the acquisition date.
+For further information, please see Note 4(v)(b) to our consolidated financial statements included in Item 18 of this annual report.